 Use a flashlight and magnifying glass to go over all of these areas.

-You can spot bedbugs by these signs:
+You can spot signs of bedbugs by the following:

-- live bedbugs, which are reddish and about ¼-inch long
+- live bedbugs, which are reddish and about 1/4-inch long

-- dark spots about the size of a period—these are bedbug droppings
+- dark spots about the size of a period — these are bedbug droppings

 - reddish stains on your mattress from bugs that have been crushed